 2. This Acceptable Use Policy applies in the first instance to any organisation authorised to use Janet (a “User Organisation”).
 It applies also to use of Janet by the User Organisation’s own members and all those to whom it otherwise provides with access to Janet (collectively, its ''Members”).
 In conjunction with the Janet Security Policy, it is an integral part of the Terms and Conditions for the Provision of the Janet Service (the “Janet Terms”).

 3. The Acceptable Use Policy does not determine the eligibility of any particular organisation or individual to have a connection to and use Janet services.
 This eligibility is determined by the Janet Eligibility Policy.
 The Acceptable Use Policy merely defines acceptable and unacceptable use of Janet by those who have been provided with access to Janet services under the terms of the Janet Eligibility Policy.

-4. Copies of the Janet Terms, and of the Janet Eligibility and Security Policies may be found on the Janet website.
+4. Copies of the Janet Terms, and of the Janet Eligibility and Security Policies may be found on the Jisc website.

 5. A User Organisation and its Members may use Janet for the purpose of communicating with other User Organisations and their Members, and with organisations, individuals and services attached to networks which are reachable via Janet.
 All use of Janet is subject to the Janet Terms.

 6. Subject to clauses 8 to 16 below, Janet may be used by a User Organisation and its Members for any lawful activity in furtherance of the missions of the User Organisation.
 Use by the User Organisation and its Members may be in pursuance of activities for commercial gain as well as for not for profit activities.
 (See Note 1.)

 7. It is the responsibility of the User Organisation to ensure that its Members use Janet services in accordance with the Acceptable Use Policy, and with current legislation.
 (See Note 2.)